nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

     * ...

 Nicotine+ will first try to find your translation files in your project directory.
-It's particularily usefull for testing translations from a git clone of the repo or if your are using python virtualenv framework.
+It's particularly useful for testing translations from the git source tree or if your are using python virtualenv framework.

 Your translation file should be located in:
 `$(your_git_clone_path)/languages/$(lang)/LC_MESSAGES/nicotine.{mo,po}`.